wumpyproject/wumpy/docs/source/setup/authenticating.md

     SECRET = 'AbCd3fgH1jKlmN0pqrst0vwxyzAbCd3f'
     ```

-    Now go back to your main file and import this variable like this:
+    Now go back to your main file and import the variable like this:

     ```python
     from wumpy import interactions